-"Sorry," said Evina, "but this is just... wrong.
+"Sorry," Evina said, "but this is just... wrong.
 I don't know what else to say."

-"I know that feeling," said Gyro.
-"Pure evil it is.
+"You're right," Gyro said.
+"It's pure evil.
 I'm afraid my days of inventing and shouting 'Eureka!' are over.
-I'm a thing of the past and sadly it seems you are too.
+I'm a thing of the past, and sadly, it seems you are too.
 The world has no place for creatures like us.
 We are wanderers.
-We are the dead walking among the living, and it's painful to bear."
+We are the dead walking among the living, and it's too painful to bear."

-"I can already tell I'm losing power," said Evina.
-"Every time I think of using the shadow's force I give up because I feel so weak."
+"I can already tell I'm losing power," Evina said.
+"Every time I think of using The Shadow's force I give up because I feel so weak."

-Evina thought about it but didn't want to so he couldn't reply because he didn't know what else to say.
+Evina thought about it but didn't want to.
+He couldn't reply, because he didn't know what else to say.

 "Do I really want to know?"

 Evina closed his eyes.
-Again, he no words to speak.
-He wanted to numb his brain so he could stop thinking.
-All he tried to do was stare at the sunset because that was all that mattered right now.
+Again, he found no words to speak.
+He wanted to numb his brain, so he could stop thinking.
+All he tried to do was stare at the sunset.
+The warm glow felt like the most important thing right now.

-"Ok, I've told you what I've been up to," said Gyro.
-"Now I want you to tell me where you're going."
+"Ok, I've told you what I've been up to," Gyro said.
+"Now, I want you to tell me where you're going."

 Gyro shrugged.
 "He's gone now.
 I don't see how it matters."

-"It does mater," Evina insisted, "because I've done too much to try to protect this world.
+"It does matter," Evina insisted, "because I've done too much trying to protect this world.
 I've been chosen to protect it.
-I can't sit back and watch it crumble wondering if it's going to be attacked any moment by some evil force much greater than anything we've seen before!
-Because if somebody is out there creating monsters like Doom I don't think we're ever safe, never, no matter what.
-I have to find out what the darkness is."
+I can't sit back and watch it crumble, wondering if it's going to be attacked at any moment by some evil force much greater than anything we've seen before!
+Because if somebody is out there creating monsters like Doom, I don't think we're ever safe, never, no matter what!
+I need to know where the darkness is coming from!"

 "And where would you look for it?
-You have a month left to live, maybe less, and I don't see how you could do much good at this point."
+You have a couple weeks left to live, probably less, and I don't see how you could do much good at this point."

 "I have some ideas."